jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Where possible, issuers SHOULD perform DNSSEC validation to detect missing or modified CAA record sets.

-In cases where DNSSEC is not deployed in a corresponding domain, an issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
+In cases where DNSSEC is not deployed for a corresponding domain name, an issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
 For example, all portions of the DNS lookup process SHOULD be performed against the authoritative name server.